Triangle Dissections

 Previously Harry Lindgren (1961) discovered a different 5 piece solution.

-This solution uses the TT2 technique.
+This solution uses the TT2 method.